JonnyNova/Rimworld-Toggleable-ShieldBelt/README.md

 #### Compatibility:
 - Save file compatible
-- No known mod conflicts
+- Can be removed from existing saves

 ## Contributions